Abdulla-Khan/Todo-App/README.md

 # Todo-App
-An application made using Material UI i flutter with some concepts of Dart.
+An application made using Material UI in flutter with some concepts of Dart.

 A few resources to get you started if this is your first Flutter project: